-Nintex recommends keeping the number of actions within a workflow design in Office 365 between 100 and 150 actions.
+Nintex recommends keeping the number of actions within a workflow design in Office 365 less than 200 actions.
 While business processes can range from simple notifications to complex ETL processes, there are some guidelines around workflow size that you will want to follow:

 While the SharePoint on-premises versions of Nintex Workflow continue to utilize the Legacy Workflow Infrastructure, workflows designed with Nintex for Office 365 now use the Workflow Manager system (also known as the SharePoint 2013 Workflow Engine).

 Things to be aware of with Workflow Manager:

 One of the most prevalent issues caused by poor workflow design within SharePoint Online is workflow throttling.
 Below are some of the causes of workflow throttling, and ways to avoid throttling events.